Adaptive Sampling of 3D Spatial Correlations for Focus+Context Visualization: Introduction

 \begin{itemize} \item Locally adaptive BOS is used to compute the maximum point-to-point correlation between two regions from only few correlation samples. \item A novel GPU implementation of point-to-point MI computations exploiting parallel search and sorting operations. \item Entities, i.e., domain regions or points, are arranged along the circular chord layout using a space-filling curve. \item A focus diagram shows a selected pair of regions opposite to each other on the circular layout. \end{itemize}

 Chord diagrams with hierarchical edge bundling have been selected for correlation visualization because they can effectively reduce the amount of displayed edges, and correlations below a user-selected threshold can simply be omitted.
 In correlation matrices, as an alternative, entries corresponding to low values can be left blank, but they are shown nevertheless and take up space.
 Thus, chord diagrams can more effectively reduce visual clutter.
-Furthermore, to be able to efficiently determine all major correlations for a selected entity, i.e., by following the corresponding row or column, the full correlation matrix needs to be shown.
-This requires showing redundant information for the symmetric correlation measures used in this work and is avoided when using a chord diagram.
+Furthermore, when all correlations for a selected entity should be analyzed using a correlation matrix, the user follows the corresponding row or column.
+In this case, only showing the upper or lower triangular matrix requires the user to change ``direction''.
+Thus, the full matrix including redundant information needs to be shown, which is avoided when using a chord diagram.
 However, when correlations between two points and different variables are analyzed, it matters at which point which variable is considered.
 The same edge then needs to be drawn twice with different correlation strength in a chord diagram, leading to visual clutter.
 To avoid this, we show these correlations in a correlation matrix, which is then completely filled.
 Adaptive refinement is supported as described, by selecting matrix elements and showing the refined regions in a focus diagram using again a correlation matrix.

 The remainder of this paper is structured as follows.
 After reviewing previous work, we describe and evaluate BOS for estimating the maximum correlation between two regions using a reduced set of correlation samples, and we introduce a novel GPU method for computing the MI between many pairs of random variables in parallel.
 Next, we introduce focus+context chord diagrams for correlation analysis in 3D ensemble fields.
 We then perform a quality and performance evaluation of the proposed approach, and demonstrate the use of the proposed approach with a synthetic and two large 3D weather forecast ensembles.
 The paper is concluded with ideas for future work.